Chandeth-H/Tableau-Dashboard/README.md

 # Tableau-Dashboard

-This repository is created in the purpose of demonstrating my tableau dashboard.
-Please find my dashboard in tableau public link.
+This repository has been created to showcase my Tableau dashboard.
+You can view the dashboard by following the link to my Tableau Public profile.

 https://public.tableau.com/app/profile/chandeth.han/vizzes